-NOTE: Planets.nu uses four different systems to build starships.
-These systems are briefly described in the Build Queues page.
-Check to make sure you're in a Priority Build Point (PBP) game before going on.
+NOTE: The shipbuilding process at Planets.nu uses four different systems, each briefly described in the Build Queues page.
+Check your game's Settings to make sure you are in a Priority Build Point (PBP) game before going on.

 The PBP system was created for the original VGA Planets as a way of rewarding players for successful combat, and is now used mostly in Classic games.
 When a starship is destroyed in combat, the winner of the battle receives PBPs.
 The greater the hull mass of the destroyed starship, the more PBPs are received.

 In system-generated games, there is a hard ship limit of 500 total starships that can be built (can be changed in Custom games.)
 The purpose of this system is twofold: to prevent the game from becoming too complex, and to encourage players to begin fighting in order to build replacements.
 Once the ship limit has been hit in a game it is not possible to continue to build starships without eliminating some first.